drew-hoffman/QuPOS/README.md

 * Only the `WordFinder` class is unit tested.
 * I've written this using .net MAUI, because it seemed more relevant.
 I wouldn't run .net maui code in the cloud unless I had a good reason to though.
 * The UI is an afterthought.
 It provides a UI for using the WordFinder class, but nothing more.
-* Per the documentation, but still worth calling out, I don't search for words right to left, down to up, or on a diaganal.
+* Per the documentation, but still worth calling out, I don't search for words right to left, down to up, or on a diagonal.
 * Input is more or less assumed to be happy-path.
 * Output is ordered by frequency descending.